orbeon/orbeon-forms-doc/Form-Builder:-Validation.md

 In addition, some values might be correct, but the user should be encouraged to pay special attention to them.
 In such cases, the user should see a *warning* or *informational message* before submitting the form.

-Form Builder supports this kind of validations via the Validations and Alerts tab of the Control Settings dialog.
-You open the dialog with the Control Settings icon to the right of each control.
+Form Builder supports this kind of validations via the "Validations and Alerts" tab of the "Control Settings" dialog.
+You open the dialog with the "Control Settings" icon to the right of each control.

-*NOTE: Prior to Orbeon Forms 4.3, the dialog was called Validation Properties.*
+*NOTE: Prior to Orbeon Forms 4.3, the dialog was called "Validation Properties".
+Orbeon Forms 4.3 combines dialogs and adds functionality.*

 ![Control validation settings](images/fb-validation.png)